Civic Participation

 The result?
 Organizations must choose between depth (few, rich conversations) and reach (many, superficial surveys).
 Both options are suboptimal.

-Modern AI technology offers a way out of this paradox.
+Modern digital technology offers a way out of this paradox.
 Platforms like OpenIris make it possible to:

 • Scalable, personal conversations: Thousands of residents can simultaneously have natural conversations via voice or text, without wait times.